tianyi-zhang-02/tianyi-zhang-02/README.md

 better.
 The right amount of context, of retrieval, of thinking, of alerting.
 A monitor that fires constantly is as useless as one that never fires; a model that reasons for a page on a one-line question hasn't gotten smarter.
-Most of the interesting work is finding where that line sits. 讲究一个度 :)
+Most of the interesting work is finding where that line sits. :)

 ## What I'm building